-Your final exam will be on Tuesday, May 5 at 1:30 PM.
+Your final exam will be on Wednesday, May 4, 11:30 AM - 1:30 PM and will be comprehensive.

 Attendance

 Regular class attendance is expected of all students.
 You are responsible for all material assigned or covered in class.
 If you do miss a class for any reason, it is your responsibility to keep up with the class.
 You should see a classmate for notes, homework assignments, and any announcements from class.